Dominica travel guide

 Entry to Dominica

-Arriving passengers must complete an online questionnaire 24 hours before arrival, and have a PCR swab test with a negative result taken up to 72 hours before arrival.
-This result must be uploaded and submitted with the questionnaire so that your arrival can be approved by email from the Dominican Ministry of Health.
+All travellers from the UK must present on arrival a valid COVID-19 PCR negative test result taken no more than 72 hours in advance of your flight’s arrival.
+Arriving passengers must complete an online questionnaire 24 hours before arrival.
+The PCR test result must be uploaded and submitted with the questionnaire so that your arrival can be approved by email from the Dominican Ministry of Health.
 Without this email you will not be allowed to board the flight coming into Dominica.

 You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.